isomerpages/moe-bedoksouthsec/pages/Information on Various Subjects for Sec 1 Students.md

 description: ""
 variant: markdown
 ---
-Information on various subjects for Sec 1 students
+Information on Secondary One Subjects
 ==================================================

 Compared to taking only four examinable subjects in primary schools, a lower secondary school student will be taking&nbsp;<u>10 examinable subjects</u>.